 - The All Party Parliamentary Group on Kashmir and All Party Parliamentary Group on British Muslims is now using the IHRA template definition of anti-Semitism to define Islamophobia.
 The definition suffers similar and additional problems.

 - The following are dangerous problems that the definitions and their accompanying examples beget:

-- IHRA example 6/APPG example 5 [Accusing Jewish/Muslim citizens of being more loyal to Israel/the Ummah, /or to their countries of origin, or to the alleged priorities of Jews/Muslims worldwide, than to the interests of their own nations]: It cannot be anti-Semitic/Islamophobic to state that nationals are more loyal to the interests of Israel/the Ummah than to their own nation, if it can be demonstrated that they are, as is probably the case with Shamima Begum.
+- IHRA example 6/APPG example 5 [Accusing Jewish/Muslim citizens of being more loyal to Israel/the Ummah, /or to their countries of origin, or to the alleged priorities of Jews/Muslims worldwide, than to the interests of their own nations]: It cannot be anti-Semitic/Islamophobic to state an opinion that nationals are more loyal to the interests of Israel/the Ummah than to their own nation, if their actions suggest that they probably are, as is the case with Shamima Begum.
 Rahm Emanuel, who has written that it is anti-Semitic to do this, decided to volunteer with the Israel Defence Force during the first Gulf War, rather than with the US armed forces.
 The example uses the word ‘accuses’.
 People should not in sensible and civilised discourse claim to know what is going on in the minds of others, but they should be able to question whether a person has dual loyalty.

-- APPG example 6: Denying Palestine or Kashmir a right to self-determination may not be based on Islamophobia, but rather on misguided political judgment.
+- APPG example 6: Denying Palestinians or Kashmiris a right to self-determination may not be based on Islamophobia.